techtanzeel/collado-io/src/markdown/blog/stumbling-on-happiness/index.md

 Once we have an experience, we cannot simply set it aside and see the world as we would have seen it had the experience never happened.

-📍 Experience-stretching hypothesis: you might have heard "They only think they’re happy because they don’t know what they are missing."
-That’s actually the point.
+📍 Experience-stretching hypothesis: you might have heard "They only think they're happy because they don't know what they are missing."
+That's actually the point.
 Not knowing what we are missing is the very thing that allows us to be happy despite not having some other opportunity.

 🖇 [Hedonic treadmill — Wikipedia](https://en.wikipedia.org/wiki/Hedonic_treadmill)